21 Bet Review

 The pricing structure on this site is slightly curious.
 From the bets we tested we found huge discrepancies for prices against the market standard odds.
 These ranged from being up with the best and down with the worst.
 Erratic is probably the best word to describe it.

 You can look at this in one of two ways; the first is that you aware that for the most part you are getting a mixed bag, with some bets being good prices and some not so good.
 Alternatively, and this is how we would utilise them, is to run 21Bet alongside another or several other bookmakers and take advantage of their pricing when the odds are good.
-A lot of people using the site will probably already do this and we think it would be the perfect site to use alongside a more established brands such as bet365, Ladbrokes, Coral etc.
+A lot of people using the site will probably already do this and we think it would be the perfect site to use alongside a more established brands.

 Live Betting & Streaming